Battle of Seseña: The battle

-On October 29 1936, the Spanish Republican Army launched an attack against the Nationalist-held town of Seseña.
-The Republicans attacked with a force of 15 T-26 tanks, armed with a 45mm cannon, led by a Lithuanian tank specialist, Captain Pavel Arman, and driven by Soviets with Spanish gunners, and the 1st Mixed Brigade, a newly established mixed brigade led by Enrique Líster.
+On October 29, 1936, the Spanish Republican Army launched an attack against the Nationalist-held town of Seseña.
+The Republicans attacked with a force of 15 T-26 tanks, armed with a 45mm cannon, led by a Latvian tank specialist, Captain Pols Armāns, and driven by Soviets with Spanish gunners, and the 1st Mixed Brigade, a newly established mixed brigade led by Enrique Líster.
 Opposing them, the Nationalists had a force of cavalry led by colonel Monasterio, Moroccan regulares and some Italian tankettes.
 The Soviet tanks were massed together for a shock attack and entered in Seseña.
 Arman claimed that the Soviet tanks destroyed two infantry battalions, two cavalry squadrons, ten 75 mm guns, two tankettes and 20-30 trucks.
 The tanks crossed Seseña and reached Esquivias, nevertheless, the Mixed Brigade of Lister never entered into the town and the tank force had to retreat.
 Mikhail Koltsov, a Russian journalist at Seseña said: "Lister...explained, a grimace upon his face, that his units, had been moving well at first, but after 1,500 metres, they had felt tired and sat down...".
 Furthermore, the Nationalists managed to destroy three Russian tanks and damage three more with Molotov cocktails and artillery fire.
 Four Soviet and four Republican Spanish tankers were killed in action, and other six wounded.
 The same day, the Republican army, led by Colonel Ildefonso Puigdendolas, launched another assault against the nearby town of Illescas, but the attack was beaten off.
 Puigdendolas was killed by his own men when trying to prevent desertion.

 Aftermath

 The attack failed, because the Spanish Republican infantry had no training to operate with tanks, but the Soviet tanks were shown to be effective.
 According to Thomas, one Soviet tank destroyed 11 Italian tankettes.
 The same day a squadron of Russian Katiuska bombers attacked Seville.
 Because the arrival of the Soviet weapons Nazi Germany decided to increase their aid to the Nationalists and to organize the Legion Condor.

 The Nationalists resumed their offensive, Getafe (13 km south of Madrid) fell on November 4 and on November 8 the Nationalists started their frontal assault on Madrid.
-Nevertheless, Mola decided to retire a part of their troops from the assault on Madrid, in order to reinforce the flanks, because the fear of another tank attack.
+Nevertheless, Mola decided to retire a part of their troops from the assault on Madrid, in order to reinforce the flanks, because he feared another tank attack.